nejukmaster/ProjectA/ProjectA/Assets/Postprocessing/CharacterOuline/README.md

 ### Character Camera Setting

-First, as I wanted to render the outline of the character only, I divided the character layer, and set up a character camera.
+As I wanted to render the outline of the character only, I divided the character layer, and set up a character camera.

 First, set the rendering layer.
 In Inspector > Layer > Add Layer, add Layer named "Character" and Assign to the character.
 ![Alt text](/ExplainImgs/AddCharacterLayer.png)